 Nearing introduction: factory changes

 During this time, the Maestro was nearing production at Cowley.
 The factory had been enlarged at a cost of £147million and the new production line was installed, fully robotized, like Longbridge but even more advanced.
 The modifications to Cowley now made it one of the most advanced and productive in Europe – and Harold Musgrove was very public in his pride at the new factory.

 In November 1982 Austin Rover announced it was taking on 1100 more workers at Cowley to meet the expected demand for LM10.
-Mr Andy Barr, Managing Director foO operations of Austin Rover, said the recruits would be the highest-paid car workers in Britain.
+Andy Barr, Austin Rover’s Director of Manufacturing Operations, said the recruits would be the highest-paid car workers in Britain.
 A basic rate of £106 a week would be topped up by a night shift premium of nearly £30 a week and bonus earnings of up to £30 a week.
 Production of the LM10/Maestro had already begun.
 The company hoped to be making about 500 a day by March.

 ‘Virtually all of these 1100 people will be working on the LM10 which is the next important stage in our product programme.
 We have decided to recruit on this scale because we will be introducing two-shift production on LM10 to ensure that sales demand is met,’ he said.
 Barr described the LM10/Maestro as, ‘probably one of the most technically advanced cars in the world.
 Every car in our recovery programme is just as important as the last one.
 Metro was the first rung on the ladder and the LM10 is possibly even more vital now that we are winning our way back.’